IbrahimHiarea/Global-Share/README.md

 6. Task Management Subsystem: Enables volunteers to view department boards and tasks, create new tasks, assign tasks to other members, track task progress, set priorities, filter and sort tasks, and add comments and attachments.

-For a detailed description of the functional requirements, please refer to the [Functional Requirements](#functional-requirements) section in the original document.

 ## Release
 - Feel free to try it from [Here]().
 - Note :
-  1. The server take time to trun on so be patient please.
+  1. The server take time to turn on so be patient please.
-  2. To login use
+  2. To login use :
-      username : ibrahim@gs.com
+    - username : ibrahim@gs.com
-      password : 12345678
+    - password : 12345678

 ## Technologies Used
 The Global Share ERP System is built using the following technologies: